raineorshine/npm-check-updates/README.md

 Known Issues
 --------------

-- `ncu -g` incorrectly report that all packages are up-to-date.
-This is due to an [issue in npm v3](npm/npm#9564) in which dead symlinks break `npm ls -g`.
-See [#235](https://github.com/tjunnone/npm-check-updates/issues/235#issuecomment-219314327) for a workaround (TLDR; Delete the dead symlinks).
-For others, it was an issue with the npm prefix path.
-Try `PREFIX="/usr/local/" ncu -g` ([#146](https://github.com/tjunnone/npm-check-updates/issues/146#issuecomment-155758303)).
+Below you will find the most common known issues.
+Otherwise search the [issues page](https://github.com/tjunnone/npm-check-updates/issues).

+- `no such file or directory, rename`. `ncu` is awaiting a major version upgrade for it to be compatible with the latest version of `npm`.
+See [#420](https://github.com/tjunnone/npm-check-updates/issues/420).
+TLDR; `npm uninstall -g npm-check-updates && npm install -g npm-check-updates@next`

+- `Cannot find module 'X'`.
+Cannot reproduce.
+TLDR; Seems to be fixed by fresh installs of node and npm.
+See [#144](https://github.com/tjunnone/npm-check-updates/issues/144#issuecomment-148499121).

-- In some environments (Windows) npm-check-updates may hang.
-Run `ncu --loglevel verbose` to see if it is waiting for stdin.
+- Windows: If npm-check-updates hangs, run `ncu --loglevel verbose` to see if it is waiting for stdin.
 If so, try setting the package file explicitly: `ncu -g --packageFile package.json`.
 See [#136](https://github.com/tjunnone/npm-check-updates/issues/136#issuecomment-155721102).

-- There is an issue with [grunt-shell](https://github.com/sindresorhus/grunt-shell) described in [#119](https://github.com/tjunnone/npm-check-updates/issues/119).
-TLDR; You have to explicitly specify your package file with `ncu --packageFile package.json`.

-- `Cannot find module 'proto-list'`.
-This error is occurring for many people, yet it cannot be consistently reproduced.
-It seems to be fixed by fresh installs of node and npm: "I reinstalled node 4.2.1 and npm 2.14.7.
-Installed ncu, and it worked fine.
-So I'm afraid I'm not able to reproduce the issue anymore."
-See [#144](https://github.com/tjunnone/npm-check-updates/issues/144#issuecomment-148499121).

 Development Notes
 --------------

-The following of dependencies should *not* be upgraded as they have breaking changes that are currently untenable to fix.
+Running `ncu` on `ncu` itself is admittedly appealing, but the following dependencies should *not* be upgraded as they have breaking changes that are currently untenable to fix.
 This is internal to npm-check-updates.
 You are welcome to use and upgrade these dependencies in your project.

 - `"find-up": "1.1.2"`
 - `"chai": "^3.5.0"`